ZhangGe6/heuristic-algorithms-for-solving-knapsack-and-uniform-graph-partitioning-problem/readme.md

-# heuristic algrithms for solving knapsack and uniform graph partitioning problem
+# heuristic algorithms for solving knapsack and uniform graph partitioning problem

 This repo implements two heuristic algrithms, Simulated Annealing and Tanbu algorithm, to solve knapsack and uniform graph partitioning problems, respectively.